hiepkhuu/Landscapr/README.md

    - Users may sign-in, sign-up or log-out of their accounts
    - Users may also upload their photos as well as delete them
    - Users may create comments and delete them
-   - Once signed in, users will have their own homepage which includes their photostream and albums
+   - Once signed in, users will have their own homepage which includes their ExplorerPhotoStream and albums

 ## Project Design